nanocurrency/nano-docs/docs/commands/command-line-interface.md

 ## Launch options
 When initially starting the nano_node or nano_wallet as a service the following launch options are available.

+!!! note "Intended for developer use"
-NOTE: These options are only for developer use so please understand the impacts before use.
+	These options are only for developer use so please understand the impacts before use.

+### --allow_bootstrap_peers_duplicates
+_version 21.0+_
+Allow multiple connections to the same peer in bootstrap attempts

 ### --block_processor_batch_size
 Increase block processor transaction batch write size, default 0 (limited by config block_processor_batch_max_time), 256k for fast_bootstrap